 Skepticism of Philosophy

-OK.
-Here it is: You said that your arguments for God are not science itself, but are philosophical reasoning based upon science.
+The next question is as follows: We said that your arguments for God are not science itself, but are philosophical reasoning based upon science.
 However, one may argue that philosophy is unable to provide us with an accurate picture of reality.
 After all, many extremely smart people have contradictory philosophical beliefs, and they can’t all be right.
 Since your whole argument is based upon the ability of philosophical thinking to discover truth, it’s completely worthless!
 The only thing I’ll accept is science because it uses the scientific method to compare theories to observations.
 Scientific experimentation allows for objective verification and for scientific consensus to form, as opposed to wishy-washy philosophy!

 There are a few answers to this question.
-The most fundamental answer is that it’s inconsistent to only accept science and to reject all philosophy, because that view itself is a philosophical position!
+The most fundamental answer is that it’s inconsistent to only accept science and to reject all philosophy because that view itself is a philosophical position!
 Case in point, some would argue that even science isn’t capable of arriving at objective truth.
 To address such critics and justify the validity of scientific knowledge itself, one must discuss the philosophy of science.
 But the philosophy of science is an area of philosophy that can’t be verified with the scientific method.
 The bottom line is that it’s self-contradictory to only accept science and not philosophy.
 Accepting the validity of science is implicitly accepting the philosophy of science which justifies belief in the scientific method.

 Secondly, almost everyone accepts philosophy in areas that don’t lend themselves to the scientific method.
 Take for instance ethics, epistemology, logic, and so on.
 We simply can’t live without a philosophy of how to live, and whether we like it or not, we need proper philosophical thinking to guide our worldviews and choices in life.

 Lastly, we are sympathetic to the view that much of what passes for philosophy is very speculative.
 One person says one thing and someone else argues, and neither has anything to base their opinions upon.
 Because of this problem, the best type of philosophy is grounded in scientific evidence and observation.
-In this podcast, we never argued that the universe has an intelligent cause based upon philosophical speculation.
+In this podcast, we never argued that the universe has an intelligent cause based on philosophical speculation.
 Rather, after examining what science tells us about the universe, we used philosophical reasoning to infer an intelligent cause.
 Scientifically grounded philosophy is very different from wishy-washy baseless philosophical speculation.

 Skepticism of the Mind

 The next question is as follows: How do you know that even science, much less philosophy, can tell you objective truth?
-Maybe the human mind simply doesn’t have the ability to ascertain truth and objective reality, in which case you can never make a convincing argument for God?
+Maybe the human mind simply doesn’t have the ability to ascertain truth and objective reality, in which case you can never make a convincing argument for God.

-We’re not ashamed to admit that our argument assumes that the human mind is capable of using science and philosophy to approach truth and to discover reality.
+We’re not ashamed to admit that our argument assumes that the human mind is capable of using science and philosophy to approach truth and discover reality.
 We cannot prove this assumption.
 After all, to do so, we would have to use our minds - the very minds whose validity is being questioned.

 However, we will point out that the very use of the human mind to skeptically doubt the human mind’s ability to know anything is self-contradictory.
 It doesn’t make sense to say that the one thing you know is that you can’t know anything.
 At the end of the day, you have no choice but to accept your mind’s ability to at least approach the truth in some framework. if you don’t accept your ability to know that some things are true, we aren’t going to be able to convince you otherwise, and we certainly won’t convince you that God exists.